Bitcreds/BCRS/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `creditsd` for your own use.
+You can ignore this section if you are building `bitcredsd` for your own use.

-creditsd/credits-cli binaries are not included in the Credits-Qt.app bundle.
+bitcredsd/bitcreds-cli binaries are not included in the Bitcreds-Qt.app bundle.

-If you are building `creditsd` or `Credits-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `bitcredsd` or `Bitcreds-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: